 Again, if you have made accurate project estimations and your scope is planned from task A to task Z, there's no reason to overpay for dedicated developers.
 And if someone you hire won't be available for some reason or gets reassigned to another project, it'll be simpler to find a replacement.

 If You Have a Budget Limit or You're Short on Time

 On another note, if the project’s budget is tight or your deadlines are highly limited, then maybe you don't need a software development team with dedicated full-time specialists.
 Paying a fixed price for the required workload can be sufficient to reach your goal.

 Hiring a Dedicated Software Development Team: Structure

 On average, dedicated teams have 6 to 8 people, but it doesn't imply only developers.
 You can request your vendor to add on other roles from their pool if needed.
 Here’s a list of specialists in a possible web development team structure:

-QA Engineers (are responsible for testing the code and allocating bugs).
+- QA Engineers (are responsible for QA testing, checking the code, and allocating bugs).

 Where to Hire a Dedicated Software Development Team

 Now that you have a better understanding of what such collaboration is about, let's figure out where to find the best-match partners.